Skip to content

 Pediatric Orthopedics at El Paso Children's Hospital

-Children aren’t just little adults.
-The bones, muscles, joints, ligaments and tendons that give a child’s body strength and structure are constantly growing and changing.
-That can cause a variety of musculoskeletal issues and conditions that are unique to children, adolescents and young adults.
+Children aren’t just small adults.
+Their bones, muscles, joints, ligaments, and tendons are constantly growing and changing, which can lead to musculoskeletal conditions unique to infants, children, adolescents, and young adults.

-The Pediatric Orthopedics Team at El Paso Children’s Hospital understands the intricacies of these complex, interconnected systems, and is highly experienced in diagnosing and treating orthopedic injuries and conditions in children.
-From comprehensive pediatric physical therapy to the most up-to-date techniques in minimally-invasive orthopedic surgery and sports medicine, we utilize the latest medical advances to get your child back on their feet, pain free and ready to excel.
+The Pediatric Orthopedics Team at El Paso Children’s Hospital understands the complexities of these developing systems and has extensive experience in diagnosing and treating a while range of orthopedic conditions in children.
+From comprehensive pediatric physical therapy to the latest techniques in minimal-invasive orthopedic surgery and sports medicine, we use the most advanced medical approaches to help your child recover – pain free, active and ready to thrive.

 What is Pediatric Orthopedic Medicine?

-Pediatric orthopedics is a branch of medicine that diagnoses and treats injuries, medical conditions, birth defects and other issues that can affect the function and strength of the bones, joints and muscles in children from birth to age 18.
+Pediatric orthopedics is a specialized branch of medicine focused on diagnosing and treating injuries, medical conditions, birth defects, and other issues that affect the strength and function of child’s bones, joints, and muscles from birth through age 18.

-In addition to graduating from medical school, pediatric orthopedists usually complete a long residency in orthopedics or orthopedic surgery, as well as additional training in pediatric orthopedics.
+In addition to graduating from medical school, pediatric orthopedic specialists complete a residency in orthopedics or orthopedic surgery, followed by a fellowship specifically in pediatric orthopedics.

 Orthopedic Areas of Expertise at El Paso Children's Hospital

-The multidisciplinary Pediatric Orthopedics Team at El Paso Children's Hospital treats a wide range of issues that can affect the bones, muscles, tendons, ligaments and joints in children from birth to 18 years old.
+The Pediatric Orthopedics Team at El Paso Children’s Hospital uses a multidisciplinary approach to treat a broad range of conditions affecting the bones, muscles, tendons, ligaments, and joints in children from birth through age 18.

 Common Conditions